The term ischemia means that an inadequate blood supply reaches a part of the body.

 - Exercise: sedentary lifestyle or lack of physical activity is associated with ischemic heart disease.

-- Unhealthy diet: Eating too much food that is high in saturated fat, trans fat, salt, and sugar can increase your risk of coronary artery disease.
+- Unhealthy diet: Overeating food that is high in saturated fat, trans fat, salt, and sugar can increase your risk of coronary artery disease.

 Obesity generally leads to type 2 diabetes and high blood pressure.